 FCC to vote on adopting rule changes for FM boosters

-FCC normalizes the use of "geotargeted" FM boosters.
+FCC expected to normalize the use of "geotargeted" FM boosters.
 Adds additional interference protections.

 In a circulation draft of a Report and Order that will be voted on at the FCC’s November Open Meeting, the FCC is planning some changes to the FCC Rules regarding FM booster stations.